cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 Entity Resolver
 ===============

 The MindMeld Entity Resolver takes the entities recognized by the Entity Recognizer and transforms them into canonical forms that can be looked up in a Knowledge Base.
 For instance, the extracted entity "lemon bread" may get resolved to "Iced Lemon Pound Cake" and "SF" may get resolved to "San Francisco".
 In NLP literature, Entity Resolution or `Entity Linking <https://en.wikipedia.org/wiki/Entity_linking>`_ is the problem of identifying all terms that refer to the same real world entity.
-In Workbench, these real world entities are identified by either a unique id or a canonical name in both the Entity Map and Knowledge Base.
+In Workbench, these real world entities are identified by either a unique id or a canonical name in both the Entity Mapping and the Knowledge Base.

 For many entity types, an entity's canonical form corresponds with a document in the knowledge base.
-When this is the case, the goal of the Entity Resolver is to resolve to the specific document id so that as the developer, you can directly use that id to query the Knowledge Base or make an API call.
+When this is the case, the goal of the Entity Resolver is to resolve to the specific document id so that as the developer, you can directly use that id to perform relevant actions.
 For example, consider the *dish* entity type for the food ordering use case.
 The entity "stir-fried Thai noodles" would be resolved to {cname: "Pad Thai", id: 123}.
-Then the developer can use the dish id 123 to query the knowledge base, display results, or make an API call to place an order.
+Then the developer can use the dish id 123 to query the Knowledge Base, display results, or make an API call to place an order.

 It is important to note that there are multiple restaurants which serve a dish called "Pad Thai".
-Each one of these "Pad Thai" dishes have a different id in the knowledge base.
+Each one of these "Pad Thai" dishes have a different id in the Knowledge Base.
 When canonical names are the same but ids are different, the Entity Resolver can rank one item above the other based on:

 1. **Synonym lists.** Entities with the same canonical name may have different properties (e.g. "House Salad" may be a "spinach salad" at one restaurant but a "tropical fruit salad" at another restaurant).
 These differences can be captured in the synonym list of each entry which is used by the Entity Resolver to select the appropriate result.

 2. **A numeric value.** Textual similarity is the primary factor in entity resolution, but when there are many items with similar textual similarity, the numeric value is used to boost the items that the user is most likely referring to.
 A document with a higher numeric value will be preferred, but the meaning of the numeric value differs across applications.
 For example, in a food ordering application, the score may be the rating of a restaurant.
 In a music discovery application, the score may be number of listens for an album.

-For some entity types, the entity's canonical form does not correspond with a knowledge base document, but is simply a name that can be used to filter results or in natural language responses.
+For some entity types, the entity's canonical form does not correspond with a Knowledge Base document, but is simply a name that can be used to filter results or in natural language responses.
 For example, in the food ordering use case the *cuisine* entity type doesn't correspond to specific documents in the knowledge base.
-But resolving to the cuisine type "Thai" allows the developer to do a filter search against the knowledge base to select a list of relevant restaurants.
+But resolving to the cuisine type "Thai" allows the developer to do a filter search against the Knowledge Base to select a list of relevant restaurants.

 To train the Entity Resolver, you must generate Entity Mapping files which include a synonym set for each entity as well as the optional numeric value.
 The details of the Entity Mappings and guidelines on synonym data collection are described in the following sections.